cemoktra/ice-rs/README.md

 # ice-rs #

 The goal of this project is to support Rust in [ZeroC Ice](https://github.com/zeroc-ice/ice).
-The current state is demonstrating the call to any language server of the minimal [demo](https://github.com/zeroc-ice/ice-demos).
+Currently just client features are implemented.
+An ice file with python server code is added to test client features.

-Therefore only some protocol messages are implemented and no code generation is done.
-The network packages are manually created.
+The goal is to add parsing/generating when a good structuring of the output code is found.